-If you’re working with others on projects where intellectual property (IP) may be developed in the process, you’ll likely want to take into account issues of joint authorship and work for hire.
+If you’re working with others on projects where intellectual property (IP) may be developed in the process, you’ll likely want to take into account issues of joint authorship and the work for hire agreement.
 These are complex, multifaceted topics.
 In this blog post, we’ll explain some of the fundamentals, and share a few examples of cases where these issues may be involved.

 Joint Authorship Scenarios

 Title 17 of U.S. Code §101 outlines U.S. copyright law.
 It defines joint work as “[a] work prepared by two or more authors with the intention that their contributions will be merged into inseparable or interdependent parts of a unitary whole.”

 The legal requirements for co-authorship are that the contributions are independently copyrightable, and there is mutual intent to create a joint work.
 Joint work is owned equally by all of its authors.

 In a joint authorship scenario, absent an agreement between the authors, you and the other author(s) have complete ownership of the work.
 According to Diana Torres of Kirkland & Ellis LLP, “It’s always a bad idea to have joint works of authorship… but if you do, all of you own that work … and you could [all] license it … and have all kinds of competing licenses.”
 Joint authors can sell the joint work in the same country or even different countries.
 The only time that joint authors may not be able to do what they want regards infringement – an infringer can’t go to one of the authors and request a retroactive license.

 Joint authors each have a complete ownership of the work.
 Here are several scenarios demonstrating how it works:

 You’re developing a video game – the characters, the source code, or some other aspect – and some other person on your team may be developing the music.
 The intended goal is a final product merged with each team members’ efforts.
 You should both be considered joint authors of this video game.